infgotoinf/auto-pinger/README.md

 # auto-pinger
-Simple Perl script that pings all inputed links and prints the result.
+Simple Perl script that pings all inputed links through proxy and prints the result.